Belgium: Rwandan official found guilty of genocide | DW | 20.12.2019

 To demonstrate the more serious charge of genocide, the prosecutor highlighted the Rwandan official's attendance of public rallies, encouraging fellow members of the Hutu ethnic group to slaughter the minority Tutsi community.

-The jury concurred with this account, based on multiple witnesses, despite Neretse's defense based on discrediting those witnesses.
+The jury concurred with this narrative, based on multiple witnesses, despite Neretse's defense based on discrediting those witnesses.

-Belgium has previously held four trials and condemned eight perpetrators of killings in Rwanda, but Neretse is the first defendant to be found guilty of genocide.
+Belgium has previously held four trials and convicted eight perpetrators of killings in Rwanda, but Neretse is the first defendant to be found guilty of genocide.

 "I will never stop insisting that I neither planned nor took part in the genocide," Naretse said at the trial's conclusion on Tuesday.